tlowande/stuvv-react-frontend/README.md

 # Stuvv

-Stuvv allows you to rent your personal-seasonal belonings and make extra cash out of it by facilitating communication between users.
+Stuvv allows you to rent your personal-seasonal belongings and make extra cash out of it by facilitating communication between users.
 [Find the server repo here](https://github.com/tlowande/stuvv-api)

 This project was bootstrapped using [Create React App](https://github.com/facebook/create-react-app) which auto-creates the webpack.
 As such, it also includes all the related dependencies: